smcclatchy/qtl-mapping/episodes/input-file-format.Rmd

 ::::::::::::::::::::::::::::::::::::: keypoints

-- QTL mapping data consists of a set of tables of data: marker genotypes, phenotypes, marker maps, etc.
+- QTL mapping data consists of a set of tables of data: genotypes, phenotypes, marker maps, etc.
 - These different tables are in separate comma-delimited (CSV) files.
 - In each file, the first column is a set of IDs for the rows, and the first